 Winter will be here before we know it, which means it’s time to prepare your home for the cool months ahead.
 A little preparation now will help keep your home running smoothly as winter storms and cold weather approaches.
 Here are 10 steps to prepare your home for winter.

 - Check smoke and carbon monoxide detectors.

-With more wood fires and heater use, this is a great time to make sure your smoke and carbon monoxide detectors are working.
+With more wood fires and heater use, this is a great time to make sure your smoke and carbon monoxide detectors are working properly.
 Test and replace the batteries as needed and set a reminder on your phone to check them each month.
 Friendly reminder, your units need to be replaced after 10 years, so replace units as needed.

 - Check and replace your furnace filters if needed.

 You can check with your furnace manufacturer to find out exactly what maintenance your system requires.
-However, a good rule of thumb is to check and replace your HVAC filters every 90 days.
-If your HVAC unit has not been professionally serviced in a while, this is the time to schedule an appointment!
-These appointments are important to help maintain your system so it works as efficiently as possible.
+However, a good rule of thumb is to check and replace your HVAC filters every 90-days.
+If your HVAC unit has not been professionally serviced in a while, this is the time to schedule an appointment to ensure your unit is in tip-top shape for the cold months ahead!

 - Have your chimney cleaned.

-Be sure to schedule a cleaning with a certified chimney cleaner before you light the first fire of the season, have your chimney cleaned by a certified professional.
+Before you light the first fire of the season, have your chimney cleaned by a certified professional.
 Regular cleaning is a necessary safety measure for wood burning fireplaces and wood stoves.
 Over time, creosote can build up in your chimney which increases the risk of a house fire.
-Gas fireplaces should also be checked – even through gas is a clean-burning fuel, there could be other debris blocking the chimney.
+Gas fireplaces should also be inspected – even through gas is a clean-burning fuel, there could be other debris blocking the chimney.